sharpaccent/ScriptableObject-Library/README.md

 # ScriptableObject-Library
 A collection of the most common used scriptable object cases I use through out my videos.
 It includes variables in data containers and scriptable object events.
 Plus some additional helper scripts to work with, such as True/False event stacks based on bools / gameObject states and numeric comparisons.
+There's also a few other utility scripts.

 # How to use
 Just include the namespace SO to access the data containers for the variables.